-Olivia Rusk is 17 years old and totally bald due to the medical condition, alopecia.
+Olivia Rusk is 18 years old and totally bald due to the medical condition, alopecia.
 When she was only 8 years old, she shed her custom wig and bravely marched into her 3rd grade classroom without hair.
 That day changed her life forever.
 What began as Olivia's desire to be "herself", quickly evolved into Olivia's message that "It's Okay to be Different", anti-bullying and teen suicide prevention.
 In 2007, Olivia (with her mom) founded Olivia's Cause to share her story and message.
 Olivia's Cause is a 501c3 non-profit organization under the Fiscal Sponsorship of Inspired Kids.

 Olivia's hair loss could have devastated her life, but instead it